 She painted for many years and her work has been exhibited in Hong Kong, Japan, India, Indonesia, China, Sri Lanka, South Korea, and the Philippines.
 She was a past recipient of grants from the China Christian Art Association (CCAA) and the Asian Christian Art Association (ACAA).
 She was also the coordinator of the Malaysian Christian Artists’ Fellowship and a council member of ACAA.

 Hanna began work on Christian themes after being inspired by the art of Asian Christians in early issues of Image: Christ and Art in Asia, a publication of the Asian Christian Art Association.
 For many years, as a full-time wife and mother, she was unable to devote a great deal of time to developing her talent.
 Nonetheless, there were opportunities to nurture her artistic gifts and she began creating art for publications as well as posters for churches and Christian organizations.
 Later, however, Hanna began to devote more time to art, creating paintings that would be shown at art exhibitions and conferences around the world.
 Of her work, she said, “When I see one image that I worked on being used by a publisher or presented in a workshop/seminar/Bible study, I know it is my one drop of contribution to Christian ministry.
 We are all here to be a blessing to others.”

 During her stay in New Haven, Hanna’s work was exhibited at the City-Wide Open Studios event, the Yale Institute of Sacred Music at Yale Divinity School, and at Princeton Theological Seminary in New Jersey.

-A color monograph of her work, Reflections on God’s Redeeming Love, was published by OMSC in 2009, and is available online through the OMSC bookstore.
+A color monograph of her work, Reflections on God’s Redeeming Love, was published by OMSC in 2009.
 More information about her and her artwork is on her website.